-Myelofibrosis may occur on its own or as a result of other blood disorders.
+Myelofibrosis may occur on its own because of certain gene mutations, or it may occur as a result of other blood disorders.

-People may feel tired and weak, have frequent infections, and bleed easily.
+People may feel tired and weak, have infections, and bleed easily.

 Blood tests and a bone marrow biopsy are done for diagnosis.